How To Cut Your Trauma Bonds After A Toxic Breakup

 It’s a confusing mix of love, fear, and dependency that can feel impossible to escape from.

-Trauma bonds often happen in narcissistic relationships, whether romantically, in families, or in friendships or work settings.
+Trauma bonds often happen in narcissistic relationships, whether romantically, in families, in friendships, or in work settings.

-How To Break A Trauma Bond After A Breakup: 7 Practical Strategies
+7 Strategies To Break A Trauma Bond After A Breakup

 The main problem with breakups in trauma-bonded relationships is that you have strong urges to go back into the abusive relationship.